 Ms. Hasan attended the Cleveland Institute of Music for her Bachelor’s and Master’s degrees, studying under Mary Kay Fink and Joshua Smith.
 As a freshman, Jeiran performed a solo with the conservatory orchestra as a concerto competition winner.
 While at CIM, she was an active member of many ensembles, including the contemporary music ensemble.
 She also performed with the Five-One Experimental Orchestra where she was able to further perform contemporary music.
 Jeiran was a member of CelloCentric, an improvisatory ensemble, and performed at the Cleveland Clinic as a musical troubadour, giving performances at the hospital for patients in the waiting rooms.
 These opportunities led her to become artistic director of Classical Revolution: Cleveland, which is “dedicated to performing music in non-traditional settings,” such as bars and bookstores.

 A sought-after educator and adjudicator, Jeiran has given masterclasses in Russia and Azerbaijan, in each respective language.
 In the summer of 2019, she can be found on the faculty of the International Transverse Flute Festival and Competition of Colombia.
 Nationally, she has held positions as the Cornell College (IA) Flute Instructor and the University of Iowa Teaching Assistant.
-She has worked with students at institutions in Iowa, Minnesota, Wisconsin, Kansas, and Ohio.
-Her workshop on “Audition and Competition Preparation” was presented at the Iowa Flute Festival, St. Olaf College (MN), Philadelphia Flute Fair, Oklahoma Flute Fair, and the Wisconsin Flute Festival.
+She has worked with students at institutions in Illinois, Iowa, Kansas, Minnesota, Ohio, and Wisconsin.
+Her workshop on “Audition and Competition Preparation” was presented at the Iowa Flute Festival, St. Olaf College (MN), Philadelphia Flute Fair, and the Wisconsin Flute Festival.
 In addition, Hasan is the 2019 Flute Choir Guest Artist and Director for the Upper Midwest Flute Association in Minneapolis, MN.